norbertbaliga/GoWiki/README.md

 ### Application functions

-1. Listing pages
+1. List pages

 At the root path '/' the Index page shows the available Wiki pages (lists the .txt files under the pages folder).

-2. Creating pages
+2. Create pages

 By visiting the `/view/<page title>` or `/edit/<page title>` URL with a page title that does not exist a new page can be created.
 In addition to that it is possible to provide a title on the Index page and clicking on the 'Create new page' button.

 At the root path '/' the Index page shows the available Wiki pages (lists the `.txt` files under the `/pages` folder).

-3. Viewing pages
+3. View pages

 To show the content of a page visit `/view/<page title>` URL.
 However, on the Index page the titles are links that brings the user to this view.

-4. Editing pages
+4. Edit pages

 To edit a Title visit the `/edit/<page title>` URL or use the 'edit' link on a page viewed.

 5. Delete pages

 Delete links are available on the Index page next to the titles and on the view page.
 This removes the given `.txt` file under the `/pages` folder

+6. Search pages

+It is possible to filter the listed Wiki pages on the Index site by providing a searchterm in the `Search pages` field or adding `?q=<searchterm>` GET parameter to the URL directly.

 ### Building and running the application